clarkhtse/filtercake.github.io/_posts/2015-01-13-resilient-os-x-partition-scheme-and-backup-strategy.md

 ## Customizing takes time

 My system is my second home and I love how customizable this great tool is.
 Customization takes time though.
-I love and rely on my wirkflows.
+I love and rely on my workflows.
 If I have to set up a new system, there is a lot of setup to do.

 So if my machine crashes and I don't have a *real* backup, I have not just lost all my work.
 It will also take a lot of time to get everything up and running again. *If* that is even possible at all.
 Could you name all the tweaks and settings you have made, all the apps you installed and how they are configured?
 Like, right now?